Deexhitha12/Insurance-Analysis-Project/README.md

 2-Yearly Meeting Count

-3.1Cross Sell--Target,Achive,new
+3.1 Cross Sell--Target,Achive,new

-3.1New-Target,Achive,new
+3.2 New-Target,Achive,new

-3.1Renewal-Target, Achive,new
+3.3 Renewal-Target, Achive,new

-4. Stage Funnel by Revenue
+4.Stage Funnel by Revenue

-6. 5.
-No of meeting By Account Exe
+5.No of meeting By Account Exe

-6- Top Open Opportunity
+6.Top Open Opportunity